codefresh-io/argo-hub/workflows/git-artifact/versions/0.0.1/docs/commit.md

-# clone-s3
+# commit

 ## Summary
-Clone a repository and push it as artifact to s3 for future use
+Commit a repository and push it as an artifact

 ## Inputs/Outputs